-- users are set up on the system on a need to know basis - IAO have been advised of their responsibilities and carried out a risk assessment on the asset for which they are responsible, in accordance with The State Hospital's Risk Management procedures. - advice is sought from the DPO regarding Data Protection issues whenever appropriate, and Data Protection implications are considered at the earliest stage whenever systems are procured or altered - disclosures of information are checked and appropriate - unusual requests for disclosure must be scrutinised and referred to the IAO / DPO when necessary - eHealth staff must be aware of their responsibilities regarding security, data protection and confidentiality issues eHealth are responsible for ensuring there are procedures which outlines the media, frequency and retention period for back-ups of the data and programs for the systems within their control.
+- Users are set up on the system on a need to know basis. - IAO have been advised of their responsibilities and carried out a risk assessment on the asset for which they are responsible, in accordance with the State Hospital's Risk Management procedures. - Advice is sought from the DPO regarding Data Protection issues whenever appropriate, and Data Protection implications are considered at the earliest stage whenever systems are procured or altered. - Disclosures of information are checked and appropriate. - Unusual requests for disclosure must be scrutinised and referred to the IAO / DPO when necessary. - eHealth staff must be aware of their responsibilities regarding security, data protection and confidentiality issues.